Mentorship offered at YWCA Spokane

 - Free

-Mobility Mentoring services supports women who have experienced domestic violence cultivate economic stability, independence, and growth.
+Mobility Mentoring services support women who have experienced domestic violence cultivate economic stability, independence, and growth.
 Services emphasize self-sufficiency and client driven goal setting in establishing a solid financial future.
-Includes, coaching, career management, resume building and job search support, explores balancing work and family, and financial management.
+Includes coaching, career management, resume building, and job search support, explores balancing work and family, and financial management.
 This program includes access to the computer lab, available for drop-in support, to assist women with job search or printing legal documents.
 Free childcare available upon request.

 Providing organization